-- 100. The Court takes seriously its position as the one Court with UK wide jurisdiction and we naturally therefore seek to keep in touch with political and legal developments in all parts of the UK. - 101.
-During 2017 2018 our particular priorities will be to: - Sit in Edinburgh in June 2017 - Maintain effective communications with all the territorial authorities and courts. - Continue regular visits by the Chief Executive to Scotland, Northern Ireland and Wales and enable Justices similarly to visit them reasonably frequently. - Continue to invite eligible Judges from Scotland and Northern Ireland as well as from England and Wales to sit in suitable cases in the UKSC and JCPC. - Continue, in the annual recruitment of Judicial Assistants, to encourage those who have expertise in the laws of Scotland and Northern Ireland to apply. - Monitor any implications for the Supreme Court of the legislative programme being pursued by the Welsh Government, and of any further devolution of powers to the National Assembly for Wales. - Similarly, to monitor any implications for the Supreme Court of the legislative programmes being pursued by the Scottish and Northern Irish Governments and of any further devolution of powers to the Scottish Parliament or the devolved government in Northern Ireland. - Continue to encourage visits from schools and educational institutions from around the UK, particularly encouraging those from Scotland, Wales and Northern Ireland.
+95. The Court takes seriously its position as the one Court with UK wide jurisdiction and we naturally therefore seek to keep in touch with political and legal developments in all parts of the UK.

+96. During 2018 - 2019 our particular priorities will be to:

+- Sit in Belfast in April May 2018 - Maintain effective communications with all the territorial authorities and courts. - Continue regular visits by the Chief Executive to Scotland, Northern Ireland and Wales and enable Justices similarly to visit them reasonably frequently. - Continue to arrange for invited eligible Judges from Scotland and Northern Ireland as well as from England and Wales to sit on suitable cases in the UKSC and JCPC. - Continue, in the annual recruitment of Judicial Assistants, to encourage those who have expertise in the laws of Scotland and Northern Ireland to apply. - Monitor any implications for the caseload of the Supreme Court of the legislative programme being pursued by the Welsh Government, and of any further devolution of powers to the National Assembly for Wales. - Similarly, to monitor any implications for the caseload of the Supreme Court of the legislative programmes being pursued by the Scottish and Northern Irish Governments and of any further devolution of powers to the Scottish Parliament or the devolved government in Northern Ireland. - Continue to encourage visits from schools and educational institutions from around the UK, particularly encouraging those from Scotland, Wales and Northern Ireland. - In addition, the Justices will continue their regular activities, giving lectures at and attending a range of legal events in all the jurisdictions of the UK.